littensy/reflex/README.md

 	// The function that sends the action to the clients
 	broadcast: (players, actions) => {
-		server.Get("broadcastDispatcher").SendToPlayers(players, actions);
+		remote.Server.Get("broadcastDispatcher").SendToPlayers(players, actions);
 	},
 });

-// Players can't receive actions until they receive this state snapshot, and
+// Players don't receive dispatches until they initialize their producer with
-// cannot call this more than once. server.OnFunction("getServerState", (player, actions) => {
+// the initial state from the server remote.Server.OnFunction("getServerState", (player, actions) => {
 	return broadcaster.playerRequestedState(player);
 });

-// Apply the middleware to the server producer producer.enhance(applyMiddleware(broadcaster.middleware));
+// Apply the middleware to intercept actions and send them to the client producer.enhance(applyMiddleware(broadcaster.middleware));
 ```